cygnus-xr1/hpAndro_CTF_walkthrough/challenges/asymetric_encryption/RSA.md

 hpandro{REDACTED}
 ```

-The following Python snippet can be used to convert the byte array into string:
+The following **Python snippet** can be used to convert the byte array into string:
 ```
+$ python3
 >>> items = [104,112,97,110,100,114,111,123,82,83,65,46,111,115,79,48,76,53,67,71,54,90,101,120,49,104,111,57,113,121,54,69,71,102,102,56,85,106,86,100,69,87,56,72,125]
 >>> data = bytes(b % 256 for b in items)
 >>> print(data)